US factory orders beat expectations in December

 The Institute for Supply Management reported this week that its index of national factory activity slipped in January.

-The Commerce Department also reported that orders for non-defense capital goods excluding aircraft, which are seen as a measure of business spending plans on equipment, increased 0.7per cent in December instead of 0.6per cent as reported last month.
+The Commerce Department also reported that orders for non-defence capital goods excluding aircraft, which are seen as a measure of business spending plans on equipment, increased 0.7 per cent in December instead of 0.6 per cent as reported last month.

-Business spending on equipment increased robustly for a second straight quarter in the fourth quarter, contributing to the economy's 4per cent annualized growth rate during that period.
+Business spending on equipment increased robustly for a second straight quarter in the fourth quarter, contributing to the economy's 4 per cent annualised growth rate during that period.